Machine-Needle Know-How

 Uses: Topstitching, pin tucking, and decorative stitching.

 Configuration: Two needles on single shaft produce two rows of stitches.
-Measurement between needles ranges from 1.6mm to 6mm, and needles come with universal, stretch, embroidery, denim, and Metallica points.
+Measurement between needles ranges from 1.6mm to 6mm.
+Needles come with universal, stretch, embroidery, denim, and Metallica points.

 Troubleshooting: Be sure throat plate allows for distance between needles.